Bonda language: Nominal postpositions

+There are instances of a- replacing the locative markers.
+Such examples, two sentences are equivalent:

 Gender

 Age and gender serve as classification denominations for individuals.
 Female names end in /-i/ and male names end in /-a/.
 Animals are also distinguished by gender.

 Compound verb

 The compound verb is not frequently used in Bonda and can be used as a conjunctive participle.

+Verb agreement

+Unlike Gutob, Remo subject enclitics always occupy the fixed position at the end of the verb.
+Third person marker =ga only occur in past tense, in other TAM categories the third person has no realization.